-After having taken lessons from a number of instructors, and given lessons at a number of studios, I now know what I wish I had known when I started.
+After having taken lessons from a number of instructors, and given lessons at a number of studios, I now know some things that I wish I had known when I started.
 At least I can pass on a few jewels of wisdom to you, and they apply whether you choose to take lessons from me or from someone else.

 There are other studios around Sacramento as well, but I can only talk about those with which I am personally familiar.
 I have provided some links below to several dance studios, many of them in the Sacramento area, as well as other dance resources.

-What about rates?
 That can vary not only from studio to studio, but from instructor to instructor.
-Group classes typically run from $8-$10 per person.
-Private lessons in most studios will run from $45-$80 (or even more) for a 55-minute lesson.
+Group classes typically run in the area of $10 per person.
+(Specialized workshops can run from $25 - $50.)
+Private lessons in most studios will run from $45-$80 (or even more) for a 45 to 55-minute lesson, and prices can vary depending upon whether you purchase them as part of a package deal.
 Dance instructors are not in the business to make a lot of money; they are in it for their love of dance.
 The better and more in-demand the instructor, the higher the rate.
 However, even the highest paid instructors don't typically have high annual earnings unless they also have a "day job."
-One way to minimize the cost for private lessons is to find a dance partner with whom to take lessons; the rates for two are the same as for one in private lessons.
-The single notable exception to these rates is Arthur Murray Dance Studio.
-Group classes and dance parties are free, but really are only for students taking private lessons, or those checking out the studio.
-Private lessons there vary only slightly, from $110-$120 per 40-minute lesson, depending on how many lessons you contract to purchase.
-This may seem much higher, however, if you attend a lot of group classes this may be a more cost effective approach for you.
-This information is also subject to change and it is best to contact a studio directly to find out their rates and options.
+One way for you to minimize the cost for private lessons is to find a dance partner with whom to take lessons; the rates for two are the same as the rates for one in private lessons.
+All of this information is also subject to change and it is best to contact a studio directly to find out their rates and options.